uwcirg/fhir-questionnaires/README.md

      - usage: QuestionnaireResponse will refer to this
      - REQUIRED.
   - item.type
-     - example: "choice"
+     - example: "choice", "decimal", "display"
      - REQUIRED.
      - Note: we ignore other directives eg item.extension.valueCodeableConcept.coding.code "drop-down".
-  - item[n]._text.extension
+  - item[n]._text.extension where item.type = "display"
     - XTHML displayed...
       - ... during the questionnaire, usually instructions.
       - ... in the [summary report](https://github.com/uwcirg/patient-summary) "about" pop-up.
       - Not a question (does not have an answerOption[]).
       - Usually at item[0] (the screener gives it its own page in this case)
       - Sometimes later as instructions for a specific question item
-      - Examples of both in [MINICOG in the questionnaire filler]([https://github.com/uwcirg/asbi-screening-app](https://github.com/uwcirg/asbi-screening-app/blob/master/src/fhir/1_Questionnaire-MINICOG.json))).
+      - Examples of both in [MINICOG in the questionnaire filler](https://github.com/uwcirg/asbi-screening-app/blob/master/src/fhir/1_Questionnaire-MINICOG.json).
     - "url": "http://hl7.org/fhir/StructureDefinition/rendering-xhtml"
     - "valueString": XTHML
     - Examples
       - CIRG-PC-PTSD-5.json
       - CIRG-PHQ-4.json
       - 1_Questionnaire-USAUDIT.json (screener app)
+  - "extension"."valueCoding"
+    - We sometimes use this to indicate that an item is a score [here](https://github.com/uwcirg/fhir-questionnaires/pull/2/files#diff-66fd6a93556a044e8ffa3a290dac3e49b37b29b60c0cdddfb2645fe5cea49ae2R582)
+    - Amy do you read this for anything?

 **We'll continue to curate this as need be**